oleganza/OAPromise/README.md

 Unlike success and failure callbacks, you can attach multiple progress callbacks to a single promise.

-### Combined progress
+## Combined progress

 It is also possible to combine progress from multiple operations.
-Say, we need to load person data from disk and then load his picture.

-In this example we assume that loading data usually takes 30% of the time and picture takes 70%.
+In this example we load person data from disk and then load his picture.
+Lets assume that loading from disk usually takes 30% of the time and picture takes 70%.
 Also `-loadFromDisk` and `loadPicture` should provide progress updates for their operations.

 ```
 __block OAPromise* promise = [[Person loadFromDisk] then:^(id person){
     return [[person loadPicture] progress:^(double picProgress){
-        promise.progress = 0.30 + 0.70*picProgress;
+        promise.progress = 0.30 + 0.70 * picProgress;
     }];
 } progress:^(double personProgress){
-    promise.progress = 0.30*personProgress;
+    promise.progress = 0.30 * personProgress;
 }];

 [promise progress:^(double p){